 CommonModule contributes many of the common directives that applications need, including

 The net effect is that an importer of

 Many familiar Angular directives don't belong to

 RouterLink belong to Angular's

-We must import those modules before we can use their directives.
+You must import those modules before you can use their directives.

-To illustrate this point, we extend the sample app with
+To illustrate this point, you'll extend the sample app with

 a form component that imports form support from the Angular

 Add the ContactComponent